tobybatch/kimai2/docs/updating.md

     ...
 ```

-When the kimai image is updated and the container is restarted any new assets in the public directory are never included.
+When the kimai image is updated, and the container is restarted any new assets in the public directory are never included.
 These will be things like CSS files, images and especially version specific javascript code!
 To fix this you need to copy the newer files from a fresh image over the top.

 ```bash
 me@myhost $ docker run --rm -ti -v kimai_public:/public --entrypoint /bin/bash kimai/kimai2